“Coming together is a beginning, staying together is progress,

 The Lavina Wallace Young Mission became Nome Community Center in 1970.
 On November 14th of that year, Nome Community Center was incorporated as an independent nonprofit 501(c)(3) organization.
 The move from a church-operated organization to a locally controlled non-profit allowed the Nome Community Center to gain access to funding sources inaccessible to church-operated programs.
 Although it became an independent agency, Nome Community Center would remain linked to the United Methodist Church through a covenant agreement with the United Methodist Women, and remains a UMW National Mission Institution today.

 For a time, the Community Center operation moved out of the church building and into the Young Center Building.
 Mr. Young, a volunteer carpenter and college professor, built the center utilizing his construction classes.
 Upon completion, the Young Center functioned as the Community Center office, a youth center and center for serving meals to seniors.
-Today, Nome Community Center has returned to its Methodist roots and has relocated to the second floor of the Methodist church in Nome.
 The Young Center remains functional as the Boys and Girls Club of Nome, and the XYZ Senior Center has since been relocated to Division Street for senior meals and elder services.
+Currently Nome Community Center corporate offices are also located at the Division Street address.

 The programs and services of Nome Community Center are always changing and shifting to better accommodate the needs of the community.
 Athough over the past century, the look and name of Nome Community Center have changed, its purpose has remained stronger than ever: preservation of family, culture, education, and support for the people of Nome and the Bering Straits Region.

-Learn more about our programs by watching our FY20 annual report video!
+Learn more about our programs by watching our FY21 annual report video!

 BOARD OF DIRECTORS